MicrosoftDocs/dynamics365smb-docs/business-central/bi.md

 ## Finance KPIs

 A key performance indicator (KPI) is a measurable value that shows how effectively you’re meeting your goals.
-Think of KPIs as your company’s scorecard, a way of measuring whether or not you’re delivering on your objectives.
+Think of KPIs as your organization's scorecard, a way of measuring whether or not you’re delivering on your objectives.

-In finance, the following KPIs are commonly used for monitoring your companys financial health:
+In finance, the following KPIs are commonly used for monitoring your organization's financial health:

 - Gross Profit Margin
 - Net Profit Margin